meltingmedia/PluginSorter/README.md

 * PHP >= 5.3
 * MODX Revolution 2.2+

-## Installation & notes
+## Installation

-Install from the Package Manager.
+Download & install from the Package Manager.

 During setup, you will be offered to :